 Farmhouse hickory kitchen cabinets often have neutral colors mixed with light and dark knots, holes, and streaks.
 Since the farmhouse design style is all about simplicity and a country vibe, you need to choose panels that have fewer irregularities and wavy patterns.

-For a more modern farmhouse design you can use Shaker style doors with brighter color hardware such as knobs, pulls and hinges, paired with contemporary finishes such as an updated glass tile backsplash.
+For a more modern farmhouse design, you can use Shaker style doors with brighter color hardware, such as knobs, pulls, and hinges, paired with contemporary finishes such as an updated glass tile backsplash.

 Stained Hickory

-The right kind of stain, coupled with an excellent sealant, can help your wood cabinets to last longer than when you just keep them bare.
+The right kind of stain, coupled with an excellent sealant, can help your wood cabinets last longer than when you just keep them bare.

 You can go for lighter-colored stains if you want to preserve all the knots, holes, crevices, and grain patterns on the wood and see them clearly.
 If you want to lessen them and think they’re too dramatic, you can go for a darker-stain instead.